blacklightpy/vaultofknowledge/Tantra List Classifying.md

 >
 > The four tantras authored by Atri are Pūrvatantra, Atreyatantra, Viṣṇutantra and Uttaratantra.
 However, Ananda Saṃhitā attributes the pūrvatantra, viṣṇutantra, uttaratantra and mahātantra to Atri.

+Also check this: https://hinduism.stackexchange.com/questions/62898/where-can-i-find-list-of-all-tantra-sadhanas (asking for Yogini Tantras)